SIE-Grupo1-2021/MunicipalitiesPoliticalBudgetCycles/Paper/4-Literature Review/Literature Review Outline.md

 3.1.
 Most importante references in PBC studies at local govt level:

 3.1.1.
-Gonçalves and Veiga (2007): Using data from Portuguese municipalities:
+Veiga and Veiga (2007): Using data from Portuguese municipalities:

 3.1.1.1.
 Significant increase in expenditure and reduction in taxes, mainly in investment expedenture “highly visible to the electorate” (Buildings + construction).